-The Board monitors the cost of securing all members' benefits with an insurance company.
-The most recent estimate provided by our independent advisers looked at the position in December 2010.
+We monitor the cost of securing all members' benefits with an insurance company.
+The most recent estimate provided by our independent advisers looked at the position in December 2013.

-For the Defined Benefits Scheme, this estimate showed that the sponsoring employers would have to make a final contribution of about £80m to make sure all members' pensions could be paid in full by an insurance company.
+For the Defined Benefits Scheme, this estimate showed that the sponsoring employers would have to make a final contribution of about £116m to make sure all members' pensions could be paid in full by an insurance company.
 This is larger than the shortfall shown on page 2, but this is fairly common amongst similar UK pension funds.
 If the employers became insolvent and could not afford to pay this, you might not get your full pension benefits.

-For the Pension Builder Scheme, there was an estimated surplus of £1.1m in December 2010 on this measure; however this excludes any future discretionary bonuses.
+For the Pension Builder Scheme, there was an estimated deficit of £7m in December 2013 on this measure; this excludes any future discretionary bonuses.